DavidRMorphew/introduction-to-authentication-and-authorization/README.md

 * **Identification**: Obtaining and identity claim from the user. (e.g., my email is,  my name is)
 * **Authentication**: The process of verifying the identity claim of a user.
-* **Access Policy**: An access policy based on the identities and attributes of the resource being accessed and of the user requesting access.
+* **Access Policy**: A usage policy based on the identities and attributes of the resource being accessed and of the user requesting access.
 * **Authorization**: Access privileges granted to a user or the act of granting those privileges.

 P.S.
-The above definitions are fairly abstract, and they may not always directly map to a specific framework or library functionality.
+The definitions above are fairly abstract, and they may not always directly map to a specific framework or library functionality.
 Nevertheless, it's important to have a general understanding of their meaning.